0x00h/gatsby-starter-netlify-cms/src/pages/index.md

     - image: /img/seeftobacco.jpg
       text: >
         Seef Tobacco is a Saudi company for the supply of tobacco in the Kingdom of Saudi Arabia | Eastern Province.
-Prices included tobacco tax 100%and VAT  15%.
+Prices included tobacco tax 100% and VAT  15%.
     - image: /img/20220510_222253.jpg
       text: >